GlideScope Performance. Anywhere.

 Versatility Meets Ease-of-Use

 GlideScope Go 2 empowers EMS providers to intubate even under pressure.
-With one of the most comprehensive single-use video laryngoscope portfolios available—including hyperangulated, Mac, and Miller blade options—it ensures versatility to meet diverse patient airways and EMS needs.
+With one of the most comprehensive single-use video laryngoscope portfolios available—including hyperangulated, Mac, and Miller blade options—it ensures versatility to meet diverse patient airways and EMS needs and the unique demands of EMS professionals.

 Key features like auto-record, onboard storage, and video playback make GlideScope Go 2 a valuable tool for EMS teams.
 These capabilities support quality assurance and improvement programs by enabling continuous review and analysis of intubations, ultimately helping to optimize patient care.